You need to make art. You can, you should, and you must make art.

 3. Art heals.

-Make art for the sake of your emotional well being.
+Make art for the sake of your emotional well-being.
 It’s cheaper than therapy.
+(But also, go to therapy if you can.)

 4. Making art is fun!

-You don’t need to be skilled.
-You don’t need to have a message.
-You don’t need to do what everyone else does.
+You don’t need to be skilled or make work that has a message.
+Nor do you need to do what everyone else does.
 You don’t need to follow any rules.

 Art gives you the ability to experiment and explore.
 Art is playtime.
 Let yourself be free.